h44z/wg-portal/docs/documentation/getting-started/sources.md

 ## Install

 Compiled binary will be available in `./dist` directory.
+For installation instructions, check the [Binaries](./binaries.md) section.